RamsesRomeroJr/Threads/README.md

 ### To Do
 - [ ] Share Functionality
+- [ ] Add minimum and maximum character amount for creating threads
 - [ ] Comments On Thread that shows commenters profile image
 - [ ] Suggested Communities
 - [ ] Suggested Users